-Spot98 website sells all types of Iron-on Letters and Iron-on Numbers and fashion forward Decorative Lettering and over 10,000 Decal Designs Iron-on Heat Transfers.
-With a Custom Printing Shop offering project focus options to reproduce the client's Designs as Custom Iron-on Transfers or ready to wear Custom T-Shirts or other Blank Clothing Items.
-Yours alone, Do It Yourself (DIY) Artistic Clients create your own stuff, yours alone.
-With Custom T-Shirt Outlet Stores, a Production Facility and Licensed Distributors worldwide, the Spot98 team is all about making your project a success.
-Specializing in Do It Yourself Iron-On's, Custom Made " One of a Kind " items, like personalized T-Shirts for your kids birthday party, or for corporate & branded markets when the need exists for fashion forward materials, superb workmanship and on time delivery.
+Spot98 sells all types of Iron-on Letters, Iron-on Numbers and fashion forward Decorative fabric Lettering and Decal Designs.
+The Custom Printing Shop offers project focus options to reproduce the client's Designs as Custom Iron-on Transfers, ready to wear Custom T-Shirts and other Blank Clothing Apparel.
+Yours alone, Do It Yourself, create your own stuff.
+Spot98 team is all about making your project a success.

 " Let's Get Personal "

 The Toronto Star " Let's Get Personal " T-Shirts created in the Basement of the College Street store that led to the Toronto Star Fashion Editorial feature and interview with Scrap Boy.
 Even today you will notice the Spot98 Home page continues to use the slogan " Let's Get Personal ".

 There is always a story behind every custom shirt, the spot98 shirt story goes like this: